 Make the batter

 - Drain the soaking water.
 Add lentils to a blender.
-Blend it coarsely first, then add 2 tbsp water at one time and grind again.
+Blend it coarsely first, then add 2 tablespoon water at one time and grind again.
 Scrape off the sides.
-Keep bending until you get a smooth, thick, and fluffy batter adding 1 tbsp chilled water each time or as needed.
+Keep bending until you get a smooth, thick, and fluffy batter adding 1 tablespoon chilled water each time or as needed.
 I have added ½ cup water in total. (do not add too much water as the batter may turn runny and your vada will be oily when fried.

 - Tip – If you happen to add more water by mistake and the batter has become runny, grind some poha and add it into the batter.
 You can also add some rice flour.